TomarRitu25/adsgen/README.md

 ---

 ## HB238/hBN adsorption
-- Datasets and finetuned model for HB238 adsorption on hBN surface are available in the folder finetuned_models
+The folder finetuned_models/ contains three fine-tuned MACE models and their training/test datasets for HB238 molecule adsorbed on hBN surface:

+- MACE-1M/: Trained on 1M base data

+- MACE-1M2M/: Extended training on 2M

+- MACE-1M2M+C/: Includes additional configurations with constraints

+You can run structure optimization or PES evaluation on similar systems by using the --model_path flag with one of these fine-tuned models.